Functions for Working with Strings

 rightUTF8

-Returns a substring of UTF-8 encoded string s
+Returns a substring of UTF-8 encoded string s with a specified offset starting from the right.

 Syntax